spiralgo/kalaha/README.md

 # TODO: further possible improvements
+ - Seperating the monolith into microservices.
+Creating another repo for the React UI.
  - A user management system to construct an authorization and authentication system starting with a login and register form.
  - Publishing websocket messages to specific users or specific "game rooms", instead of broadcasting the message to all players online.
  - A more easy-to-use UI with sounds and animations.